 Teachers, chaperons and students should plan ahead and dress comfortably, taking into account weather conditions.
 Teachers should send home a note with students reminding parents to dress their children appropriately the day of the field trip.
-Some programs offered are outdoors.
+ALL programs offered are outdoors.

 Groups may bring their lunch and eat only in the picnic area.
 Please be sure to deposit all trash in the trash cans provided or carry it out of the park.
 NO FOOD OR DRINKS ARE ALLOWED INSIDE THE VISITOR CENTER.

 In advance of the trip, the teacher should discuss the following park rules with his/her students and chaperons:

 Did You Know?

 When Confederate General Van Dorn heard news that Curtis pushed Price out of Missouri, he set out to take personal charge of an attack on Curtis, along with Price and McCulloch.
 He arrived at Price’s headquarters in an ambulance, braving a severe illness resulting from falling into an icy stream.